sebastianspicker/chronikwerk/README.md

 zammad-ticket-archiver documents maintained build commands, known limits, and remaining work.

 ## Status
 Lifecycle stage: publication.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for tags.